cokelaer/bioservices/bioservices/doc/source/quickstart.rst

 PICR, the Protein Identifier Cross Reference service provides 2 services in WSDL and REST protocols.
 We implemented only the REST interface.
-The methods available in the REST service are very similar to those available via SOAP, save for one major difference: only one accession or sequence can be mapped per request.
+The methods available in the REST service are very similar to those available via SOAP except for one major difference: only one accession or sequence can be mapped per request.